haniabidkz/Php-Twitter-OAuth/README.md

-## Twiter OAUTH in PHP - Add Tweet,Show Profile Info/Tweets and Followers.
+## Twiter OAUTH in PHP - Add Tweet, Show Profile Info/Tweets and Followers.

-1. Open Config.PHP and enter Your Consumer API Key and Consumer API Secret Which You Have Obtained After Registrating Your App on apps.twitter.com

-2. If You are testing this on Live server then in the Config.php Replace Localhost with your Domain Name.

-3. Run index.php file.
+-Open config.php and enter Your consumer API key and consumer API secret which you can obtained from apps.twitter.com.
+-Replace localhost with your hostname(if any) in config.php.

-4. This Project uses [PHP TwiterOAuth Library](https://twitteroauth.com/) for OAUTH Protocol Since Twitter REST API uses OAUTH Protocol Authentication.
+-This project use [PHP TwiterOAuth Library] for OAUTH protocol since twitter REST API uses OAUTH protocol authentication.

-5. You are Free to Copy,Distrubute, Modified it Completly.

-6. Happy Coding, Enjoy !
+-To test: localhost/index.php.